-\paragraph{Creative independence} When the game was self-published or when the PM author stated the creative director or development team as a whole had freedom to propose and execute their own ideas, we considered the game as creatively independent.
-The same was applied when the game was a sequel or expansion and the author stated that they added significant amount of new functionalities.
-However, if the game described in the PM is a port, a continuation that was not regarded by its creators as a significant evolution in the franchise, or when the PM author mentioned creative conflicts between developers and publishers, we considered the project did not have this type of independence.
+\paragraph{Creative independence} When a game was self-published or when the postmortem author stated that the creative director or development team as a whole had freedom to propose and execute their own ideas, we considered the game as creatively independent.
+However, if the game described in the PM was a port, a continuation that was not regarded by its creators as a significant evolution in a franchise, or when the PM author mentioned creative conflicts between developers and publishers, we considered the project did not have creative independence.

 \begin{quoting}[endtext='' -- Brutal Legend by Caroline Esmurdoc] Armed now with a proprietary game engine, a robust tools pipeline, a talented and experienced staff, and the creative freedom and corporate mandate to innovate. \end{quoting}